-- Amend Proposed Draft as shown in May 24th staff memo; - Adopt Proposed Draft; - Recommend that City Council adopt Report and amend Zoning Code as shown in Report; and - Direct staff to continue work to clarify and refine the Report and Code language.
+- Amend Proposed Draft as shown in April 24th staff memo; - Adopt Proposed Draft; - Recommend that City Council adopt Report and amend Zoning Code as shown in Report; and - Direct staff to continue work to clarify and refine the Report and Code language.

-The PSC recommends refining the sign requirements and adding a note to notify neighborhood associations in the notification process.
+The PSC recommends clarifying the sign requirements, adding neighborhood associations to the notification process.